Omoshirokunai/holmes/README.md

 ```bash
 npm start
 ```

+## File structure:
+The current file structure will most likely be updated as I go along

+Holmes: the main script , contains streamlit page setup and page navigation every other module is named after what they accomplish

 ## TODO:
 * convolutional neural net in tensorflow that takes noise stream and rgb or ycbcr as inputs and outputs if an image is tampered or not
 * imporve file structure